KalimeroMK/Slim4MVC/README.md

-# Slim 4 MVC Starter Kit with Docker
+# Slim 4 MVC Starter Kit with Eloquent and Laravel Migrations

 This project is created with the Slim 4 framework, uses Docker for configuration and development, and follows the MVC pattern.
 It includes support for migrations using Illuminate Database.